 “Would you be willing to walk me home then, Mr. Sheep Dog?”

 GM: A smile touches the corners of the devil’s mask.
 Caroline starts to pick up details as her mind comes together.
 He’s lean.
 Slightly taller than average for a man.
-Around the same height as her in tall shoes.
+Around the same height as her in heels.
 Not exceptionally muscled.
-No excess body fat though.
+No excess body fat, though.
 Lean and languid.